 And of Your praise all the day long.

 a.
-Let them shout for joy and be glad, who favor my righteous cause: Through the Psalms in general we see that David did not think of himself as perfect in a sinless sense.
-Yet in many of the disputes with his enemies he had no problem seeing that he was on God’s side and they were not.
-In many of these conflicts we don’t sense that David was troubled by self-doubt.
+Let them shout for joy and be glad, who favor my righteous cause: Through the psalms in general, we see that David did not think of himself as perfect in a sinless sense.
+Yet in many of the disputes with his enemies, he had no problem seeing that he was on God’s side and they were not.
+In many of these conflicts, we don’t sense that David was troubled by self-doubt.

 i.
-“The enemies fall is the occasion of glad praise, not because his intended victim yields to the temptation to take malicious delight in his calamity (Schadenfreude).
+“The enemy’s fall is the occasion of glad praise, not because his intended victim yields to the temptation to take malicious delight in his calamity (Schadenfreude).
 His own deliverance, not the other’s destruction, makes the singer joyful in Jehovah.”
 (Maclaren)

 i.
 “Mine enemies’ great design is to magnify themselves, verse 26, but my chief desire is that God may be magnified.”
 (Poole)